securefederatedai/openfl/docs/overriding_agg_fn.rst

             Args:
                 local_tensors(list[openfl.utilities.LocalTensor]): List of local tensors to aggregate.
-                db_iterator: iterator over history of all tensors.
+                tensor_db: iterator over history of all tensors.
 Columns:
                     - 'tensor_name': name of the tensor.
                         Examples for `torch.nn.Module`s: 'conv1.weight', 'fc2.bias'.
                     - 'round': 0-based number of round corresponding to this tensor.